Dr Andrew Lensen

 Kia ora!

-My core research interests center around explainable AI, genetic programming, unsupervised learning (nonlinear dimensionality reduction), and real-world/interdisciplinary AI in New Zealand.
-I am also interested in the social and ethical implications of AI, as well as aspects of deep learning, such as embedding/manifold learning methods.
+I also have interests in ``fundamental” machine learning, such as genetic programming, unsupervised learning (nonlinear dimensionality reduction), as well as aspects of deep learning, such as embedding/manifold learning methods.
 For further information about my research, take a look at the projects and publications pages.

 student opportunities